Gankra/abi-cafe/README.md

 // Caller Side
 uint64_t basic_val(struct MyStruct arg0, int32_t arg1);

-void do_test(void) {
+// The test harness will invoke your test through this symbol! void do_test(void) {
     // Initialize and report the inputs
     struct MyStruct arg0 = { 241, 1234.23 };